 2011: Construction of the successor HB- SIB model begins in Dübendorf, near Zurich, Switzerland.

 2014: Planned attempt to circumnavigate the globe in an easterly direction in five stages, in the HB-SIB.

 The HB-SIA plane can already remain airborne night and day thanks to its ingenious storage technology.
-While the sun is shining, lithium polymer batteries collect energy which can be used for flying at night.
+While the sun is shining, lithium polymer batteries collect energy that can be used for flying at night.
 The clock starts ticking when it gets dark.
 You have to be able to fly until sunrise, which is when the batteries go flat.
 Pilots must fly in an energy-efficient way at night, which means as much gliding and as little propeller use as possible.

 He demonstrated his stamina at the project’s research facility in Dübendorf in February of this year, when he completed a long test in the flight simulator.
 His mission was a 72-hour virtual test flight, alone in an artificial cockpit.
-Medics and engineers only communicated with him by radio.
+Medics and engineers communicated with him only by radio.
 Borschberg went on Twitter during the test.
 His tweets read like building blocks in a personality profile:

 February 21, 17:27: First 10 hours in the cockpit are very fine.
 Starting to get used to my environment and lonelyness [sic]

 February 22, 15:08: Used for the first time the toilet on board.
 Needs careful manipulation but it worked… (In case you’re wondering, the pilots use a toilet installed in the seat, otherwise known as a plastic bottle.)